 I’ll write this on the assumption that you want to go to Jaksa, which is in central Jakarta ;), which is a 90 minute journey.
-So, there are two options I would recommend to go from Soekarno Hatta Aiport to Jakarta.
+With this in mind, here are two options I would recommend to get from Soekarno Hatta Aiport to Jakarta.
 The first option is to go by taxi, which will cost you around Rp.
-150,000- Rp.
+150,000 – Rp.
 200,000 (Taxi argometer starts at Rp.
 7,500).
-I would suggest take a Blue Bird (Blue color), Express (White color), Taxiku (Yellow color) or Gamya Taxi (Green) as they are the most trusted taxi companies.
+I would suggest take a Blue Bird (blue color), Express (white color), Taxiku (yellow color) or Gamya Taxi (green color), as they are the most trusted taxi companies.
 Everyone knows this, so you will probably have to queue.
 You can easily spot the taxi counter outside the airport building.
-By the way, if you are a group of 4, I would suggest to take a taxi rather than a bus.
+By the way, if you are a group of 4, I would suggest splitting the cost of a taxi rather than taking a bus.

 Catching a Bus to the City

 The other option you have, which is the cheapest option is to use the Damri bus, which will cost Rp.
 40,000 (please see picture at the end of the article).
 I think the last Damri bus to Jakarta is around 11 pm.
 You want to take the one that going to Gambir (Gambir is a train station).